-If you have any employees, no matter how casual or infrequent, you are required by law to purchase Employers Liability cover, this will indemnity you should an employee be injured during, or as a result of, their employment.
-For example, your assistant gets an electric shock from a poorly wired set of curling tongs.
+If you have any employees, no matter how casual or infrequent, you are required by law to purchase Employers Liability cover, this will indemnity you should an employee be injured during or as a result of their employment.

 Tools, Equipment, Stock / Goods in Transit

 Whether you operate from home or completely mobile, you should consider covering your equipment; it's surprising how much it would cost should you need to replace it all in one go.